 - If the wound has the mark of multiple teeth, or if it appears lacerated, which happens when a non-venomous snake bites you and you jerk your hand or foot away.
 Wash it with plenty of water, put some antiseptic on it and get the person to a hospital urgently.

-- If the bite is from a non-venomous snake, the tourniquet is not necessary but get them to a hospital as soon as you can anyway.
-If you have a doubt about the kind of snake, tie a tourniquet, just to be safe.
+- If the bite is from a non-venomous snake, get them to a hospital as soon as you can anyway.

 - Don’t panic and don’t allow the person who was bitten, to panic.
 Panic is more deadly than the venom.
 Do your best to comfort them and keep calm.